Genocide of Serbs in the Independent State of Croatia: Toll of victims and genocide classification

-500,000, expelling 250,000, and forcing another 250,000 to convert to Catholicism”.
+500,000, expelling 250,000, and forcing another 250,000 to convert to Catholicism".
 The Simon Wiesenthal Center, also, mentioned that leaders of the Independent State of Croatia committed genocide against Serbs, Jews, and Roma.
 Presidents of Croatia, Stjepan Mesić and Ivo Josipović, as well as Bakir Izetbegović and Željko Komšić, Bosniak and Croat member of the Presidency of Bosnia and Herzegovina, also described the persecution of Serbs in the Independent State of Croatia as a genocide.

 In the post-war era, the Serbian Orthodox Church considered the Serbian victims of this genocide to be martys.
 As a result, the Serbian Orthodox Church commemorates the Saint Martyrs of Jasenovac on 13 September.

 Aftermath

 The Yugoslav communist authorities did not use the Jasenovac camp as was done with other European concentration camps, most likely due to Serb-Croat relations.
-They recognized that ethnic tensions stemming from the war could had the capacity to destabilize the new communist regime, tried to conceal wartime atrocities and to mask specific ethnic losses.
+They recognized that ethnic tensions stemming from the war could have had the capacity to destabilize the new communist regime, and subsequently tried to conceal wartime atrocities and mask specific ethnic losses.
 The Tito's government attempted to let the wounds heal and forge "brotherhood and unity" in the peoples.
 Tito himself was invited to, and passed Jasenovac several times, but never visited the site.
 The genocide was not properly examined in the aftermath of the war, because the Yugoslav communist government did not encourage independent scholars.
 Historians Marko Attila Hoare and Mark Biondich stated that Western world historians don't pay enough attention to the genocide committed by Ustaše, while several scholars described it as lesser-known genocide.

 World War II and especially its ethnic conflicts have been deemed instrumental in the later Yugoslav Wars (1991–95).